Snickerdoodle cookies are an easy recipe to make and you most likely already have the basic ingredients in the house.

 They also offered incredibly fresh and tasty donuts, pies, cookies of all kinds, and so much more.
 Let me tell you, those Mennonites and Amish can bake.
 But, I digress.

-Snickerdoodles are so popular in American culture that places like Dunkin’ Donuts make a Snickerdoodle latte around Christmastime, and other businesses such as Nestle, Braum’s Ice Cream, and Chex Mix jumped on the delicious bandwagon of goodness.
+Snickerdoodles are so popular in the United States and in American culture that places like Dunkin’ Donuts make a Snickerdoodle latte around Christmastime, and other businesses such as Nestle, Braum’s Ice Cream, and Chex Mix jumped on the delicious bandwagon of goodness.

 The cookies are a Dutch-German biscuit and are usually rolled in cinnamon and sugar, and they are usually made with cream of tartar; although, this Snickerdoodle recipe is without cream of tartar and it’s still just as chewy as ever.